kiransalve/Power-BI/Learn with Gigs/Questions.md

 ```

-# 12. What are Fact and Dimension Tables in Power BI or Data Modeling?
+# 12. What are Fact and Dimension Tables?

 A Dimension contains textual or descriptive attributes that help you slice and analyze fact data.